BioNTech: Infectious diseases

 BioNTech is developing mRNA-based vaccines for a range of infectious diseases with significant global health impact, including COVID-19, malaria, tuberculosis, and mpox.
+In 2026, the COVID-19 vaccine production was moved to Pfizer.

 Criticism

 Influence by the Chinese government

 During an increase in COVID-19 infections in Taiwan in May 2021 and acute vaccine shortage, Taiwanese President Tsai Ing-wen accused the company of insisting on the deletion of the phrase "our country" during failed contract negotiations on vaccine deliveries.
-However, a contract was not signed even then, when the demand was met.
+However, a contract was not signed even when the demand was met.
 This was interpreted by the media as, among other things, weakening the independence of the Republic of China and influencing BioNTech by the People's Republic.
 Others saw legal reservations as a trigger, since the Chinese company Fosun Pharma already had exclusive marketing rights, which also included the island territory of Taiwan.

 Pricing of the COVID vaccine

 Comirnaty BioNTech was criticized at the beginning of 2021 because of the pricing of its COVID vaccine Comirnaty: NDR, WDR and the Süddeutsche Zeitung reported that they had reports with an initial offer to the EU in June 2020 in the amount of 54.08 euros per vaccine dose.
 The chairman of the Medicines Commission of the German Medical Association, Wolf-Dieter Ludwig, described the award as "dubious".
 However, BioNTech explained that 54.08 euros had never been intended as a concrete price for subsequent large-scale deliveries.
 The cost statement was based on the production processes at that time, before mass production began and the mRNA dosage was determined and reflected the costs at that time.
 The federal government stated at the price of 54.08 euros that "It was clear to everyone that this was not the real offer, but a water level report".

 In August 2021, BioNTech set the price per dose at 19.50 euros, which was justified, among other things, by the necessary adjustments of the vaccine to new virus variants.
 Critics, on the other hand, claimed that BioNTech was simply using its market dominance to demand higher prices.